Where to Go Fly Fishing in Washington in October

 Eastside Trout Rivers

 Rocky Ford – Some of the best days I’ve ever seen or heard of on Rocky Ford have been in October.
 Shorter days, cooler temps and fewer weeds and the Rocky Ford streamer action typically goes bananas.
 White or black streamers fished on a floating line with a Slow Sinking PolyLeader can be deadly.
-Have your tiny nymphs, midge larva, and scuds ready, but the streamer action is where it’s at on most days.
+Have your tiny nymphs, midge larva, and scuds ready, but the streamer action is where it’s at on many days.
 A 6wt rod with a heavy leader/tippet of around 2X is the way to go when streamer fishing the Ford.
 It is a nice place to have a landing net as well, and is a much nicer, faster way to land those big, fat, scud-eating fish in Rocky Ford.
 Flies like the Coffee’s Sparkle Minnow in Black or White, the Bead Head Electric Leech, or the Sculpzilla Jr. – White are all great choices.

 Trout Lakes